Care & Community in Sri Lanka for Teens

 - Placement locations: Negombo, Moratuwa, Panadura, Wadduwa, Kalutara, Mathugama, and Kolonnawa

-- Types of placements: Care centers, kindergartens, orphanages, or homes for children with special needs
+- Types of placements: Care centers, kindergartens, or centers for children with special needs

 - Accommodation: Host Families